iliaschalkidis/LegalCrawler/readme.md

 | :finland: Finish legislation    | https://www.finlex.fi/en    | `fi` |
 | :us: US case law* | https://case.law/bulk/download/ | `us` |

-\* In order to use the script for US case law, you need to first apply for a researcher account.
+\* In order to use the script for US case law, you need to first apply for a researcher account at https://case.law.

 * For US public filings, e.g., contracts, please use the library OpenEDGAR (https://github.com/LexPredict/openedgar) by LexPredict.
 * Documents are saved in raw text format, amend the code if you wish to better handle metadata, document structure, etc.